xtuml/bridgepoint/doc-bridgepoint/notes/9571_oal_xtext_editor/9571_oal_xtext_editor_option2_ant.md

 ### 6. Work Required

-6.1 Editor (B1, AE1, AE2, AE5, AE6)

-6.1.1 An Xtext grammar must be produced which can parse OAL activities.
-6.1.2 The existing code in this area must be extended and tested.
-6.1.3 A snippet editor for OAL must be introduced to edit the `Action_Semantics` string of activity instances.
-6.1.4 Code must be introduced to link problem markers to the snippet editor.

-6.2 Meta-model interface (exporter option; see section 5.2.1) (AE3)

-6.2.1 The xtUML to MASL exporter must be extended to export generic xtUML models
-6.2.2 A textual xtUML format must be defined and discussed with the larger community
-6.2.3 The OAL Xtext grammar must be extended to parse this additional part of the language
-6.2.4 Validation including type system and context assistance must be implemented in Xtext

-6.3 Meta-model interface (direct interface option; see section 5.2.2) (AE3)

-6.3.1 The OAL validation functions must be analyzed and properly extended/adapted to work with the Xtext grammar produced in item 6.1.1
-6.3.2 The OOA of graphics interface must be analyzed for possible design elements to use for an interface for context assistance
-6.3.3 Context assistance must be implemented using an interface as described above (6.2.4), or some other interface
-6.3.4 The context assistance interface must be integrated into the Xtext editor
-described.

-6.4 Find declarations and find references (AE8, AE9)

-6.4.1 A mapper mechanism must be introduced to map OAL identifiers to xtUML model elements.
-6.4.2 Code must be written to invoke `handleOpen` for the appropriate view.

-6.5 Implement editor enhancements using existing framework
-6.5.1 Create a content assist processor for keywords
-6.5.1.1 Return all OAL keywords in a list
-6.5.1.2 Return all visible bridges and classes which have at least on class based operation
-6.5.1.3 Use the keyword processor if dealing with whitespace or non-token partial entries
-6.5.1.4 Look back at previous tokens to determine keywords to offer which make sense
-6.5.2 Create a content assist processor for invocations
-6.5.2.1 Return all invocation types available for the value preceding the . or :: characters
-6.5.2.2 Support invocation types found in the Body SS (Operation, Signal, Interface Operation, Function, Bridge)
-6.5.2.3 Support event creation and generation
-6.5.2.4 Support the "instance" and "of" tokens
-6.5.2.5 Support attributes and event data items
-6.5.3 Create a content assist processor for associations
-6.5.3.1 Support relate and unrelate
-6.5.3.2 Support the "using" token
-6.5.3.3 Support association chains
-6.5.4 Create a content assist processor for local variables
-6.5.4.1 During whitespace content assist provide a list of all local variables within scope
-6.5.5 Assure that no proposals are allowed within comment tokens
-6.5.6 All work will be handled by each individual content assist processor
-6.5.7 Complete the described operations mentioned in the analysis note for the following classes
-6.5.7.1 Declarations Engine, References Engine
-6.5.7.1.1 Declarations Engine
-6.5.7.1.1.1 processQuery, given a path, name or ID locate that element in the workspace and create Name Match instances
-6.5.7.1.2 References Engine
-6.5.7.1.2.1 processQuery, given a path, name or ID locate all places for which that element is a Value in OAL.
-6.5.7.1.2.2 parse all before searching
-6.5.7.2 Declarations Query, References Query
-6.5.7.2.1 For each add a configureParticipants operation and a createParticipant operation
-6.5.7.2.2 For configureParticipants call Search_c.java as we do in other searchs, modify Search_c.java to look for all elements that are visible
-6.5.7.2.3 For createParticipant create an instance of Named Searchable with the given name, path or ID.
-6.5.7.3 Add selection based CME for Open Declaration
-6.5.7.3.1 On creation of the CM determine if the selection is against a value token which represents a declared element, if so produce search data given the selection information
+6.1 Create a content assist processor for keywords
+6.1.1 Return all OAL keywords in a list
+6.1.2 Return all visible bridges and classes which have at least on class based operation
+6.1.3 Use the keyword processor if dealing with whitespace or non-token partial entries
+6.1.4 Look back at previous tokens to determine keywords to offer which make sense
+6.2 Create a content assist processor for invocations
+6.2.1 Return all invocation types available for the value preceding the . or :: characters
+6.2.2 Support invocation types found in the Body SS (Operation, Signal, Interface Operation, Function, Bridge)
+6.2.3 Support event creation and generation
+6.2.4 Support the "instance" and "of" tokens
+6.2.5 Support attributes and event data items
+6.3 Create a content assist processor for associations
+6.3.1 Support relate and unrelate
+6.3.2 Support the "using" token
+6.3.3 Support association chains
+6.4 Create a content assist processor for local variables
+6.4.1 During whitespace content assist provide a list of all local variables within scope
+6.5 Assure that no proposals are allowed within comment tokens
+6.6 All work will be handled by each individual content assist processor
+6.7 Complete the described operations mentioned in the analysis note for the following classes
+6.7.1 Declarations Engine, References Engine
+6.7.1.1 Declarations Engine
+6.7.1.1.1 processQuery, given a path, name or ID locate that element in the workspace and create Name Match instances
+6.7.1.2 References Engine
+6.7.1.2.1 processQuery, given a path, name or ID locate all places for which that element is a Value in OAL.
+6.7.1.2.2 parse all before searching
+6.7.2 Declarations Query, References Query
+6.7.2.1 For each add a configureParticipants operation and a createParticipant operation
+6.7.2.2 For configureParticipants call Search_c.java as we do in other searchs, modify Search_c.java to look for all elements that are visible
+6.7.2.3 For createParticipant create an instance of Named Searchable with the given name, path or ID.
+6.7.3 Add selection based CME for Open Declaration
+6.7.3.1 On creation of the CM determine if the selection is against a value token which represents a declared element, if so produce search data given the selection information

 ### 7. Acceptance Test